cvklein/ngraminator/README.md

 - Split larger texts automatically in the background to keep things snappy.
 - Implement a progress bar in both.
 - Let GUI output to screen.
-- Let user suppress digit dropping -- this can just be a flag.
+- Let user ues or suppress digit dropping -- this should be implemented but is not.

 ###  License, Citation, Contact information